UCR-Paraiso-Lenguajes/lenguajes24/C12599/Examen1/Readme.md

 ![Activity Diagram](actividad.png)

-The activity diagram shows the workflow within the system, from user authentication to making a purchase.
+The activity diagram shows the workflow within the system, from user authentication to making a purchase and the Search Products.

 ### Class Diagram